-The Fund pays out dividends to shareholders at least annually.
-The Fund distributes its net capital gains, if any, to shareholders annually.
-The Fund may make distributions on a more frequent basis.
-The Fund reserves the right to declare special distributions, including if, in its reasonable discretion, such action is necessary or advisable to preserve the status of the Fund as a regulated investment company under Subchapter M of the Code, to avoid imposition of income or excise taxes on undistributed income.
+KraneShares Global Carbon Transformation ETF pays out to its shareholders any net investment income and net realized capital gains once a year (usually in December).
+KraneShares Global Carbon Strategy ETF, KraneShares European Carbon Allowance Strategy ETF, KraneShares California Carbon Allowance Strategy ETF, and KraneShares Eastern US Carbon ETF intend to pay out any net investment income and net realized capital gains quarterly.
+Each Fund may make distributions on a more frequent basis.
+Each Fund reserves the right to declare special distributions, including if, in its reasonable discretion, such action is necessary or advisable to preserve the status of the Fund as a regulated investment company under Subchapter M of the Code, to avoid imposition of income or excise taxes on undistributed income.